IBAnimatable/IBAnimatable/README.md

 * Making custom UI elements - Use `IBAnimatable` protocols to make custom UI elements. eg. Buttons with default color palette.

 ## How to run example App
-One way to learn and understand how powerful of `IBAnimatable` is to run the example App and play around the settings in Interface Builder.
+The easy way to learn and understand how powerful of `IBAnimatable`is to run the example App and play around the settings in Interface Builder.
+Just few steps we can run the App as below:

 1) Clone the repository

 ```
 $ git clone https://github.com/JakeLin/IBAnimatable.git
-$ cd IBAnimatable
 ```

 2) Open the workspace in Xcode

 ```
+$ cd IBAnimatable
 $ open "IBAnimatable.xcworkspace"
 ```

-3) Compile and run the app in your simulator
+3) Compile and run the app in your simulator or iOS device

 ## How to design in Interface Builder
 ![](https://raw.githubusercontent.com/JakeLin/IBAnimatable/master/Screenshots/DesignInInterfaceBuilder.png)